 - As needed kosher salt

 - Fill a bowl with cold water and place your cilantro in there.
-Odds are that it will have sand on the leaves, stems, everything.
+Odds are that it will have sand on the leaves, stems, and everywhere.
 Let it soak in the water and give it a good shake every now and again.

 - While the cilantro is washing, grab your tomatoes.
 Roma tomatoes don't need a lot of work to process because they do not have a core you need to take out.
-Dice them to approximately 1/4 in in thickness and place them in a bowl.
+Dice them to approximately 1/4 an inch in thickness and place them in a bowl.